visualpharm/Lunacy/docs/index.md

  <li>
  <details>
   <summary>
-   <strong>Can I use the icons after my subscription is expired?</strong>
+   <strong>Can I use downloaded icons after my subscription is expired?</strong>
  </summary>

 Paying customers are elegible to download icons in png, svg, eps and pdf file formats in any size up to 2048 pixels.
 Licensing is available in the form of subscriptions - monthly (your account is charged every month) or yearly (you charged once per year).
 You may cancel your subscription at any time.
 All materials downloaded while you are on subscription <b>STAY YOURS FOR GOOD</b>.
 You may continue to use them in current or future commercial projects with few restrictions.
 Please read more about [permitted and prohibited uses](https://icons8.com/download/Icons8_License.pdf).